 HTTP POST method is used for the verification request.

-HTTP 200 (OK) is used when the AS for verification has successfully processed the verification request.
+HTTP 200 (OK) is used when the Verification AS (VAS) has successfully processed the verification request.

 HTTP POST method is used for the signing request.

-HTTP 200 (OK) is used when the AS for signing has successfully processed the signing request.
+HTTP 200 (OK) is used when the Signing AS (SAS) has successfully processed the signing request.

 HTTP POST method is used for the diversion signing request.

-HTTP 200 (OK) is used when the AS for signing has successfully processed the diversion signing request.
+HTTP 200 (OK) is used when the Signing AS has successfully processed the diversion signing request.

 HTTP POST method is used for the Resource-Priority header field signing request.

-HTTP 200 (OK) is used when the AS for signing has successfully processed the Resource-Priority header field signing request.
+HTTP 200 (OK) is used when the Signing AS has successfully processed the Resource-Priority header field signing request.

 HTTP POST method is used for the Resource-Priority and Priority header fields signing request.

-HTTP 200 (OK) is used when the AS for signing has successfully processed the Resource-Priority and Priority header field signing request.
+HTTP 200 (OK) is used when the Signing AS has successfully processed the Resource-Priority and Priority header field signing request.